kevin-green-workshare-com/git-commit-hooks/fogbugz/README.md

  create mode 100644 444
 ```
 When the criteria are not accepted, a meaningful message will be displayed and the commit will be rejected :)
+Note that you can reference multiple cases in your commit message, mixing the reference syntax used, but then all of them will be tested and verified.

 **Troubleshooting**